-Large numbers of Australian miners moved to the West Coast in the first decade of the 20th century.
-One of them was Paddy Webb, who played a major role in the 1908 Blackball strike, and helped mobilise the miners at Rūnanga during the 1913 general strike.
-He returned to Rūnanga in 1936 as a minister in the newly elected Labour government, and addressed supporters outside the Rūnanga Miners’ Hall.
+In the first decade of the 20th century large numbers of Australian miners moved to the West Coast of the South Island.
+Many played key roles in New Zealand’s industrial and political labour movements.
+Australian-born unionist Paddy Webb helped mobilise the miners of Rūnanga during the 1913 general strike.
+Later he became a politician.
+In 1936, as a minister in the newly-elected Labour government, he returned to Rūnanga and addressed supporters outside the Rūnanga Miners’ Hall.

 Te whakamahi i tēnei tūemi